-We have limited such supplies as we have given to these Governments, when we are by treaty; bound to supply.
+We have limited such supplies as we have given to these Governments whom we are by treaty bound to supply.
 These treaty obligations, as my hon.
-Friend said claurly and carefully, affect only three countries, Transjordan, Irak and Egypt.
-With each of them we have a treaty of alliance which provides for close co-operation in mutual defence.
-As one means of making this defence effective, we are bound to provide equipment to the Allies of His Majestr's Government.
-I will not attempt to deal with the passages of the treaty in detail, but they are of a quite simple and plain type.
-The Government of Irak, for example, relies upon British supplies for the maintenance of her Armed Forces in a condition of readiness to neet any threat which may develop to the internal security of Irak and, if necessary, to protect her frontiers.
+Fried said clearly and carefully, affect only three countries, Transjordan, Irak and Egypt.
+With each of them we have a treaty of which provides for close co-operation in mutual defence.
+As one means of making this defence effective, we are bound to provide equipment to the Allies of His Majesty's Government.
+I will not attempt to deal with the passages of the treaty in detail, but they are of a quite simple and general type.
+The Government of Irak, for example, relies upon British supplies for the maintenance of her Armed Forces in a condition of readiness to meet any threat which may develop to the internal security of Irak and, if necessary, to protect her frontiers.
 That is a very serious international obligation, and we have comparable obligations to the other two Powers.
-The obligations of this country towards any Power for providing for its defence may not be rigid; but they are serious, they are welldefined, and this above all times would not be the time to decry them.
+The obligations of this country towards any Power for providing for its defence may not be rigid, but they are serious, they are well-defined, and this above all times would not be the thee to decry then.

-State Att.
 I should make another point.
-It has already been said in this House, and it has already been conveyed to our missions in the Hiddle East -- and I would make the point again -- that if at any time we find the equipment and supplies that we are sending to any of the three Arab Governments under the terrs of the treaty obligation are being diverted to improper use in Falestine, we shall at once reconsider our, Treaty considerats in the light of that evidence.
-But I an certain the House will not ask me, as my hon.
-Friend has aked no, lightly to abrogate a Treaty of this kind, by unilateral action, exclusively on the ground that there is conjecture or suspicion by others as to the possible future intentions of those contracting parties.
+It has already been made in this House, and it has already been conveyed to our missions in the Middle East - and I would make the point again - that if at any time we find the equipment and supplies that we are sending to any of the three Arab Governments under the terms of the treaty obligation are being diverted to improper use in Palestine, we shall at once reconsider our Treaty commitments in the light of that evidence.
+But I am certain the House will not ask me, and my hon.
+Friend has asked me, lightly to abrogate a Treaty of this kind, by unilateral action, exclusively on the ground that there is conjecture or suspicion by others as to the possible totem intentions of those contracting parties.
 There is nothing but conjecture, and the hon.
-Member who has had his opportunity, has affered us no cridence at all.
-The Covernment will eentinue to watch for such evidence.
+Member who has had his opportunity, has offered us no evidence at all.
+The Government will continue to search for such evid

-I have confessed that we have been envious about this subject, and have instructed our people on the spot that the three Governments with whom we are in Tracty relations are in no doubt as to our intentions if there should be such improper use.
-It has been suggested that we should follow the manuale of the United States Government and have a total enbargo.
-There is no perallel here.
-They have no obligations in this vitally strategic area, and I do not protend that we are uninterested in this vitally strategic area.
+I have confessed that we have been anxious about this subject, and have instructed our people on the spot that the three Governments with whom we are in Treaty relations are in no doubt as to our intentions if there should be such improper use.
+It has been suggested that we should follow the example of the United States Government and have a total embargo.
+There no parallel here.
+Then have no obligations in this vitally strategic area, and I do not pretend that we are uninterested in this vitally strategic area.
 My hon.
-Friend is always interested in peace, and he cannot dony that we have a similar obligation as a mander of the United Nations to discharge our contract and to try to maintain stability in that area.
-If, as I hope they will not, the Arab Governments ast in such a way as to create a conflict, the kind of conflict to which my hon.
+Friend is always interested in peace, and he cannot deny that we have a sincere obligation as a member of the United Nations to discharge our contract and to try to maintain stability in that area.
+If, as I hope they will not, the Arab Governments act in such a way as to create a conflict, the kind of conflict to which my hon.
 Friend referred, a conflict between our responsibility to them and to the United Nations, we would have to think again.
-For the present we shall, and must, continue to honour our freaties.
-On behalf of His Majesty's Government I say, as my right hon.
-Friend has already said, that if there are my facts brought forward, we will reconsider the position.
-But we cannot act on suspicion."
+For the present we shall, and must, continue to honour our Treaties.
+On behalf of His Majesty's Government.
+I say, as my right hon.
+Friend has already said, that if there are any facts brought forward, we will reconsider the position, but we cannot not on suspicion."